Before you start

-Objectives: learn what is a user account, what is SID, how to switch between users and which database is used for local authentication.
+Objectives: learn what is a user account, what is SID, how to switch between users and which database is used for local authentication, and which for domain authentication.

 Prerequisites: no prerequisites.

-Key terms: user account, security, SID, user switching, SAM database, credentials
+Key terms: user account, security, SID, user switching, SAM database, credentials, Active Directory

 In Windows we have an environment that supports multiple-logged in users simultaneously.
 We can leave the computer, our applications could still be running, and someone else can log on and use the resource on the same machine.
 When they are done, they can log off, and we can switch back to our account and continue our work.
 In order for this feature to work we need user accounts.
 User accounts simplify the control of access to the computer resources in a great way.